bakatraka555/lovestories/docs/NANO_BANANA_PROMPT.md

 ```
 LOGO INTEGRATION:
 - Use the LOGO IMAGE from image_input array
-- REMOVE white background from logo (make it transparent)
+- make it transparent
 - PLACE logo in BOTTOM RIGHT CORNER of generated image
-- SIZE: 10-15% of image width
+- SIZE: 8% of image width
-- OPACITY: 70-80% (semi-transparent, visible but not distracting)
+- OPACITY: transparent
 - Logo should blend naturally into the scene
 ```